Presented by Goldco: Get a Free Gold and Silver Kit

 As a homeowner, your home’s equity is a valuable piece of your retirement assets.
 Adults aged 62 and older can take out a loan against their home’s equity.
 Unlike traditional mortgages, reverse mortgage loan payments are deferred.
 For example, reverse mortgage repayments are made after the home is sold or upon the homeowner’s death.

-The Home Equity Conversion Mortgage (HECM) is the U.S. Department of Housing and Urban Development's (HUD) reverse mortgage program for homeowners aged 62 and older.6 HECMs are insured by the Federal Housing Authority (FHA), and they account for around 90 percent of all reverse mortgages in the country.7
+The Home Equity Conversion Mortgage (HECM) is the U.S. Department of Housing and Urban Development’s (HUD) reverse mortgage program for homeowners aged 62 and HECMs are insured by the Federal Housing Authority (FHA), and they account for around 90 percent of all reverse mortgages in the

 For more information on reverse mortgages, watch the video below with our editor-in-chief, Jeff Hoyt.